 Teachers must use their professional judgement in teaching, assessing and responding to learning.
 They should be clear about the milestones required to reach ambitious end points and must ensure feedback mechanisms are successful in continuously improving learning and developing expertise.

 The language of learning must be consistent across subject areas and widely understood by all learners and teachers.
-Subjects should use language structures and vocabulary that promote scholastic excellence and this should be understood and employed well by students.
+Subjects use language structures and vocabulary that promote scholastic excellence and this is understood and employed well by pupils.

-It is critical to work with primary partners to ensure there is a clear understanding, appreciation of what has been taught at KS2 and what needs consolidating rather than re-teaching in early KS3 learning.
+It is critical to work with primary partners to ensure there is a clear understanding and appreciation of what has been taught at KS2 and what needs consolidating rather than re-teaching in early KS3 learning.

 Curriculum Instruments, including questioning, mastery, intellectual architecture, stimulus, knowledge organisers and rich vocabulary are all critical in effective learning that lasts and can be reused in time and at will.

 There should be an understanding and familiarity of content, expectations and language across curriculum subjects that encourage learners to transfer their learning to other areas of the curriculum.
-‘Powerful knowledge’ should be mapped across the curriculum.
+‘Powerful knowledge’ is mapped across the curriculum.

-Activities, including visits to or out of school should be an integral part of the planned sequences of learning.
-They should be planned in a way that enhance and enrich the formal curriculum and the development of young people.
+Activities, including visits to or out of school are an integral part of the planned sequences of learning.
+They are planned in a way that enhance and enrich the formal curriculum and the development of our young people.

 The curriculum at Rainhill spans experiences both inside and out of the classroom.
 There is a clear focus on building key knowledge and skills, within and beyond subjects, pupil personal development and cultural capital over time within our own context.

-Year 7 Students are set for Mathematics and English based on their KS2 exam performance in these subjects.
-All literacy heavy subjects are grouped by English set i.e. History, Geography, RE, French and Citizenship.
-Science, Art, Music, Technology and Drama are grouped by Mathematics set.
-PE is based on half-year groups and split into gender-specific classes.
-Any student who arrives in Year 7 below the expected level of literacy will receive help and support through our literacy intervention programme on either a one-to-one or small group basis.
-Y8 students are grouped as above based on their English or Mathematics set.
-For our most able students a second language is studied, for others there is either additional English or literacy support lessons.
+Year 7 to 9 pupils are broadly grouped based on their KS2 exam performance.
+PE is organised on quarter-year groups and split into gender-specific classes.
+Any pupil who arrives in Year 7 below the expected level of literacy will receive help and support through our literacy intervention programme on either a one-to-one or small group basis.
+From Year 8 all pupils access a second language in addition to the subjects studied in Year 7.

-The Core Curriculum comprises of GCSEs in English Language, English Literature, Maths, Combined Science – Trilogy, Core PE/Recreation, RE, Citizenship, Health Education and Careers as well as an arts options and three further options subjects that include:-
+The Core Curriculum comprises of GCSEs in English Language, English Literature, Maths, Trilogy Science, Core PE/Recreation, RE, Citizenship, Health Education and Careers as well as an arts options and three further options subjects that include:-